neurolabusc/nii2meshCPP/README.md

 5. The `-s` option allows you to specify the number of iterations for the [smoothing of your mesh](https://doi.org/10.1111/1467-8659.00334).
 Unlike the `p`re-smooth, the `s`mooth is applied after the voxels are converted into a triangular mesh.
 This effect is much more subtle than the pre-smooth.
 This option is best suited for low resolution, block images.
 It is worth noting that the reduction factor also will tend to smooth images, attenuating small variations.
 Therefore, to illustrate the effect we are turning off both the pre-smoothing and the mesh reduction.

 ```
-./nii2mesh -r 1 -p 0 -s 100 bet.nii.gz s100.gii
+./nii2mesh -r 1 -p 0 -s 100 bet.nii.gz s100.ply
-./nii2mesh -r 1 -p 0 -s 0 bet.nii.gz s0.gii
+./nii2mesh -r 1 -p 0 -s 0 bet.nii.gz s0.ply
 ```

 ![Influence of s 0 vs s 100](s0s100.jpg)

-6. The reduction factor allows you simplify the mesh, resulting in a much smaller file size and faster renderng on slow hardware.
-This stage uses [Sven Forstmann's](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification) implementation which is [adaptive](http://www.alecjacobson.com/weblog/?p=4444), using smaller triangles in regions of curvature and large triangles in regions flat regions.
+6. The reduction factor allows you to simplify the mesh, resulting in a much smaller file size and faster renderng on slow hardware.
+This stage uses [Sven Forstmann's](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification) simplification method which is [adaptive](http://www.alecjacobson.com/weblog/?p=4444), using smaller triangles in regions of curvature and large triangles in regions flat regions.
 Choosing a value of `-r 0.15` will eliminate 85% of the triangles.
 Notice how similar the top row appears, while the bottom row illustrates a dramatic reduction in complexity.

 ```
-./nii2mesh -r 1 bet.nii.gz r100.gii
+./nii2mesh -r 1 bet.nii.gz r100.ply
-./nii2mesh -r 0.15 bet.nii.gz r15.gii
+./nii2mesh -r 0.15 bet.nii.gz r15.ply
 ```

 ![Influence of r 1.0 vs r 0.15](r100r15.jpg)

 ## Printing

-You can use this tool to generate
+You can use this tool to generate meshes suitable for 3D printing.

 1. If your MRI is in DICOM format, convert it to NIfTI with [dcm2niix](https://github.com/rordenlab/dcm2niix).
 2. Brain extract your image.
 You could use [BET](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET/UserGuide), [FAST](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FAST) or [HD-BET](https://github.com/MIC-DKFZ/HD-BET) for this step.
 3. Apply nii2mesh to generate a mesh you can print locally or using a service like [Shapeways](https://www.shapeways.com) or [Kraftwurx](http://www.kraftwurx.com)

-nii2mesh is a general mesh making method, which can turn be applied to any NIfTI image: a MRI or CT scan of any region of the body, a high-quality scan of any object including the animals of [DigiMorph](http://digimorph.org/index.phtml), [phenome10k](https://www.phenome10k.org), [MorphoSource](https://www.morphosource.org) or [other 3D databases](https://morphomuseum.com/links).
+nii2mesh is a general mesh making method, which can turn be applied to any NIfTI image: a MRI or CT scan of any region of the body, a high-quality scan of any object including the animals of [DigiMorph](http://digimorph.org/index.phtml), [phenome10k](https://www.phenome10k.org), [MorphoSource](https://www.morphosource.org), the [NIH 3D Print Exchange](https://3dprint.nih.gov) or [other 3D databases](https://morphomuseum.com/links).

 For brain specific printing, you may want to look at these tutorials.